meilisearch/documentation/learn/security/master_api_keys.md

 You can only update the `name` and `description` of an API key, even after it expires.

-We can update the `Default Search API Key` to change the description:
+For example, we can update the `Default Search API Key` and change its description:

 <CodeSamples id="security_guide_update_key_1" />